How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 • Coverage levels and deductibles

 Different insurers weight these factors differently — some emphasize credit more heavily, while others focus more on driving record or vehicle type.
 This variation is exactly why comparing quotes from multiple companies is so important.
-Learn more about what affects your car insurance rates beyond just credit.
+You can also explore best cheap car insurance options to find the most competitive rates regardless of your credit situation.

 Compare Car Insurance Rates in Ohio